 Warning.
 This breathing exercise isn't an alternative for one's medication or any other medically supervised therapy.
 It should only be practiced as a supplementary approach to reduce or eliminate symptoms.
 Consult with your medical doctor for more detail.

-Practical actions (how to prevent or stop a seizure naturally)
+Practical actions (how to prevent or stop a seizure fast and naturally)

 Your goal is to do the opposite - to breathe less, not more.
 How?
 Relax in a comfortable armchair, if possible.
 Breathe regularly and only through the nose, but only while taking small or short inhalations using the diaphragm, instead of taking your large and quick inhales using the chest muscles.
 In order to exhale just relax the diaphragm and count for about 3 seconds for each exhale.
 You have to breathe regularly all the time during this exercise.

 Due to this shallow or "reduced breathing" exercise, you should feel "air hunger" or desire to breathe more.
 This air hunger should appear in 10-20 seconds after you start the exercise.
 Maintaining this air hunger increases carbon dioxide in your blood and brain.
 Extra CO2 will calm down your overexcited nerve cells and increase their threshold of excitability, restoring it closer to normal numbers.
 CO2 will also improve blood supply for the brain.
 Improved blood supply to the brain will raise oxygen and glucose transport, which are also crucial for its normal work.
 This is the physiological mechanism and cause of success for this exercise.